LG-leo/IGCSE-Biology_CUP_CAIE-Note/IG_topic5_en.md

     2. Mention the optimum temperature where rate is highest (you can say "around 37°C for most human enzymes").
     3. Explain that above optimum, the high temperature breaks bonds holding the enzyme's 3D shape, causing denaturation – the active site loses its complementary shape, so substrate no longer binds, and rate falls sharply.
     4. State that denaturation is permanent.
-- **Practical-based questions**: You could be asked to plan an investigation into the effect of temperature or pH on enzyme activity.
+- **Practical‑based questions**: You could be asked to plan an investigation into the effect of temperature or pH on enzyme activity.
 Always specify:
     - The enzyme and substrate you would use (e.g., catalase + hydrogen peroxide).
     - How you will change and measure the independent variable (e.g., water baths at 20°C, 30°C, 40°C, 50°C, 60°C using a thermometer).
     - How you will measure the dependent variable (e.g., height of foam in mm after 2 minutes).